Ali-Taherii/Ali-Taherii/README.md

 # 💫 About Me:
-Computer Science student at the university of Nicosia Head developer at Gabbers.org
+Computer Science student at the university of Nicosia<BR>
+Head developer at Gabbers.org<BR>
-Expanding knowledge on OOP, Cybersecurity, and SEO Looking forward to collaborations
+Expanding knowledge on OOP, Cybersecurity, and SEO<BR>
+Looking forward to collaborations